-Executive Director Search Committee Report
+Report on Executive Director Search Committee

-Mr. Martin updated the Council on the Executive Director Search Committee, which is comprised of one designee from each Board Member, the three directors from the Statewide Retirement Systems, and three members of the IAC, which included Mr. Martin as Chair, Ms. Faust and Mr. Wischmeier.
-Mr. Martin stated three executive search firms responded to the SBI's Executive Search Firm Request for Proposal and he provided a draft timeline of the search process to select Mr. Perry's replacement.
-Mr. Martin stated the dates are fluid but anticipates a recommendation to the Board for a replacement in July.
+Mr. Martin, Chair of the Executive Director Search Committee, provided an update on the Executive Director search.
+The ten-member committee is comprised of one designee from each Board member, the three directors from the Statewide Retirement Systems, and three IAC members, including the Mr. Martin as Chair.
+Mr. Martin stated that the December 2021 Board Resolution charged the Committee with four primary tasks: review and amend the Executive Director's position description; engage an executive search firm to assist with the national search to recruit and screen candidates; vet applicants and interview candidates; and recommend a candidate to the Board to fill the position.
+Mr. Martin notified the Board that three executive search firms responded to the SBI's Executive Search Firm Request for Proposal and provided a draft timeline of the search process to select Mr. Perry's replacement.
+He stated that the timeline is fluid but anticipates the Committee will have a recommendation to the Board for a replacement in July of 2022.